 We like to travel light, so anything that can be used for multiple uses is a winner for me.
 You can check here for current prices.
 The only caveat is that since they have holes, they do get a lot of sand in them if your toddler is wearing them while playing in the sand.
 The good thing is that you can easily wash them off in the water.
 Or take the shoes off while they are playing so they can delight in the texture of the sand!

 If you want classic water shoes that are affordable and simple, then buying a basic water shoe like this will be all you need to protect their feet from the hot sand and rocks.

-One of the most important things in your beach necessities for toddlers list is excellent sun protection.
+One of the most important things on your beach necessities for toddlers list is excellent sun protection.
 Their sensitive skin needs a lot of care, so it’s best to go overboard when it comes to these things.

-3. Blanket and Beach Towels for Toddlersmicrofiber quick-dry towels like these that double up as blankets and towels.
-While they don’t have the big fluffy feel of a towel, they are more convenient because they don’t trap sand, and it folds down to a compact packable size.
+While any beach towel will do the job, we prefer oversized microfiber quick-dry towels like these that double up as blankets and towels.
+While they don’t have the big fluffy feel of a towel, they are more convenient because they don’t trap sand, and they fold down to a compact packable size.

 The great thing about the beach is its nature’s playground, so there’s no need to lug in a bunch of toys from home.
 All you need are a few tried and true classic beach toys for your toddler beach packing list.